 Lancashire engineering business Electropak is benefitting from a greener, lower-cost future thanks to the University of Central Lancashire’s (UCLan’s) Making Carbon Work (MaCaW) project.
 Preston-based Electropak worked with MaCaW’s expert advisers to identify ways to shrink its carbon footprint as well as its energy bills.
 The company is now applying for grant funding for 50 per cent of the cost of carbon-saving measures installed as a result of the scheme.
 Assessing Electropak’s business and energy needs Established April 1986, Electropak turns over £2.5m and employs nearly 30 staff to manufacture complete engineering projects.
 Its services include laser and waterjet [...]

-Carbon efficiency: make it part of your tendering.
+5 Ways on how to boost tender success Carbon efficiency: make it part of your tendering.
 It’s not just the environment that stands to benefit.
 Sustainability is often seen as an internal process.
 It’s something a business focuses on to reduce costs, cut emissions and improve processes.
 For many, it’s not something to shout about.
 Yet increasingly, sustainability isn’t merely an internal matter.
 Moving to a low carbon way of working can make a positive difference to the outcome of your tenders in a number of ways.
-Here’s why: It’s expected For some time, public sector tenders have contained a CSR / environmental element.
-As what [...]
+Here’s why: It’s expected For some time, public sector tenders have contained [...]